Codebrahma/codebrahma.github.io/bootcamp/challenge2.md

 {% endhighlight %}

 Standard challenge rules apply.
 Only one of you can work on an idea.

+Additional points if your code is test covered.
+This is completely optional.
+Checkout [Rspec](http://rspec.info/).

 After installing the gem, I need to be able to type in stuff into my terminal and view results.
 Once you are done push your code to github and publish your gem to [RubyGems](https://rubygems.org/).
 Email me the respective links at [nithin@codebrahma.com](mailto:nithin@codebrahma.com).